Soil Testing vs Tissue Analysis in Crops

 The first mistake is treating soil test values as a guarantee of crop sufficiency.
 They are not.
 They are an estimate of supply potential under field conditions that may change quickly.

 The second mistake is using tissue analysis only after symptoms appear.
-By then, part of the economic damage may already be done.
+By then, the crop may have already lost part of its yield or quality potential.
 In crops with narrow correction windows, routine monitoring is far more valuable than late diagnosis.

 The third mistake is poor sampling discipline.
 Composite samples that mix different soil types, inconsistent sampling depths, leaves taken from the wrong growth stage, and contamination from foliar sprays can all make the lab result less useful than it should be.